Best Instant Pot Ribs

 Instant Pot Ribs are so tender and moist that they fall off the bone.
 The best part is that you can cook them from start to finish in just a little over an hour.
 The scrumptious homemade barbecue sauce in my recipe is the secret to having tangy and sweet ribs better than any you have ever tasted.
 My family loves them and so do I. Since they are so easy to make, I make them at least once a month.

 When it comes to summer barbecues, I am always excited for BBQ Pork Ribs, because they are just among the best thing on this Earth.
-You see, I am a pork and beef girl at heart, and I just can’t say no to a delicious rack of ribs.
+In just under an hour, I can make the most incredible ribs, that even a Southern will approve of!

 I love to use the instant pot, especially during the summer when I do not want to turn on the oven.
-And they get done in under an hour so you can make them any night of the week.
-With just some herbs, spices, and condiments, these ribs are transformed into a delicious masterpiece better than any restaurant serves.
+The ribs get done in under an hour so you can make them any night of the week.
+They taste like they have been slowly cooked and smoked at a fancy North Carolina restaurant.

 For the most outstanding BBQ spread, make some Instant Pot Corn on the Cob, Instant Pot Mashed Potatoes, and Baked Sweet Potatoes.